Caroline1000/druid/docs/content/querying/groupbyquery.md

 This section describes the configurations for groupBy queries.
 You can set system-wide configurations by adding them to runtime properties or query-specific configurations by adding them to query contexts.
 All runtime properties are prefixed by `druid.query.groupBy`.

 #### Commonly tuned configurations
+### Set in runtime.properties on Broker, Historical, and MiddleManager Nodes

 ##### Configurations for groupBy v2